 Since the dawn of the ice bucket challenge, nonprofit boards have asked staff to launch successful online fundraising campaigns - preferably ones that will go ‘viral’.
 At lunch last week with a fantastic nonprofit director, I saw the look of doubt and then the same line I’ve heard over and over, “Well, I tried an online campaign on (insert software choice) and nothing happened.
 We raised $55 and I donated the first $50.”

 Successful online campaigns require skill, planning and proper execution.
-It goes far beyond the software choice and launching a giving page.
-As a result, we are launching a 5-week class alongside our software… because software alone does not raise money.
-Swell Online Success (SOS) will provide the step by step process and tools necessary to succeed.
+It goes far beyond creating a giving page.
+As a result, we are launching a 4-class series alongside our software… because software alone does not raise money.
+Swell Online Success (SOS) will provide the step-by-step process and tools necessary to succeed.
 We believe in the steps so much that we are guaranteeing success.

 Here are the elements of a successful online campaign that we will explore.